wallacepontes/code-o-share/carrinho/README.md

-dado: Dado used in a WAR and Stateless EJB inside a WAR
+carrinho: Carrinho used in a WAR and Stateful EJB inside a WAR
 ===============================
 Author: Wallace Pontes
 Level: Intermediate